DylanFM/oagadget/README.markdown

 > 3. Now you'll have a 'Gadgets' tab under Settings.
 > 4. Enter the URL of an OpenSocial gadget spec and click 'Add'.

+### Not&ndash;so&ndash;edge version

+For a more stable version of the gadget, use this spec: [http://dylanfm.github.com/oagadget/spec.xml](http://dylanfm.github.com/oagadget/spec.xml).

+### Edge version

-The URL for this gadget's spec is the most recent version of the file "spec.xml" above.
+A more unstable version of this gadget's spec is the most recent version of the file "spec.xml" above.
 To get a URL which can be used for the gadget installation:

 1. Click "spec.xml" above.
 2. Towards the right at the top of the spec's contents there should be a link to "raw".
 3. Copy the "raw" link's target and use that as the URL to the spec.

-This isn't a user friendly process&mdash;the spec needs to be moved to somewhere else.
-For now though, this is handy for development.
-There are lots of things to change in the gadget, and Gmail caches the specs for 1 hour.
-The URL for the spec changes whenever changes are made, so the caching isn't an issue and development is swifter than it could be.
+This is handy for development.
+Gmail caches the specs for 1 hour.
+The URL for the edge spec changes whenever changes are made, so the caching isn't an issue and development is swifter than it could be.
+You can also use any version of the gadget you want this way too.